hendrikvanantwerpen/amd-mode.el/README.md

    Make sure to restore the point after the insertion to where user was editing.
  * If the file didn't exist, create it here and open in new buffer.

+Open dependency:
+ * Function amd-goto-dependency
+ * Present list of dependencies that resolve to files
+ * On select, open buffer with that one

+ID / file interaction:
+Have a map with dotted pairs: ( file-to-id . id-to-file ).
+Implement these for every type of plugin that we want to support.
+The 'normal' modules can also be implemented this way.
+Some may use the package lookup, others might not.

+Package lookup:
+ * find-package-and-id-for-file (this does the auto-add for faster lookup)
+ * add-package (name . directory) ; for project setups
+ * find-file-for-id (if package is not known, allow selection of package and add)

 In the mean time in the land of Far-far-away:
  * Start add dependency on an identifier.
 Search for options (think about CamelCase and dashes) that can be directly selected.
  * If we can hook into js2-mode and access the parsetree, we could even allow refactoring modules, changing their ids and even variablenames (this is tricky, the should not be bound anywhere already).
 Also we should do this in the whole project (project-root.el?)